Fashion (band)

 Fashion (stylised as Fashiøn) were an English new wave band, primarily active from 1978 to 1984, with a brief revival in 2009.
-They began as a post-punk band, before developing into a new wave/synth-pop ensemble that placed three singles on the lower reaches of the UK chart in 1982–84.
+They began as a post-punk band, before developing into a new wave/synth-pop ensemble that placed three singles on the lower reaches of the UK singles chart in 1982–84.

 History

 Fashion went through several line-up overhauls during its initial existence between 1978 and 1984.
 John Mulligan (synthesizer, bass) and Dik Davis (drums) were constants, but the band's frontman changed with each of the band's three albums.